JohnRajunas/SCCMdocs/sccm/core/clients/manage/co-management-overview.md

 ### Azure Active Directory

- - Windows 10 devices must be joined to Azure AD.
-They can be either of the following types:
+ - Windows 10 devices must be joined or registered to Azure AD through one of the folloing methods:

-     - [Hybrid Azure AD-joined](https://docs.microsoft.com/azure/active-directory/device-management-hybrid-azuread-joined-devices-setup), where the device is joined to both Azure AD and your on-premises domain
+     - [Hybrid Azure AD-joined](https://docs.microsoft.com/azure/active-directory/device-management-hybrid-azuread-joined-devices-setup), where your on-premises Windows Server AD domain-joined devices are also registered in Azure AD.

      - Azure AD-joined only.
 (This type is sometimes referred to as "cloud domain-joined")<!--SCCMDocs issue 605-->